BUSINESS PROCESS IMPROVEMENT

 - Real-time data and facts replaced internal, personnel-based knowledge to ship their products.

-Mr. Maxcy offered an endorsement of Ultra’s ERP services and a positive return on investment for Knox Machine:
+Mr. Maxcy offered an endorsement of Ultra’s ERP implementation services and a positive return on investment for Knox Machine:

 “Ultra prepared us very well for the ERP selection and implementation of the ERP project from a current state, education and future state standpoint.
 It was well worth our investment in Ultra, and their content and processes, for the long-term at Knox.”